brianwetzel/HW1_Ethereum_Case_Study/README.md

 <b>Number of dApps</b> - According a Coin Desk article published in Feb 2021, Ethereum has over 3,000 dApps on its platform.
 <br><br>

 <b>Decentralization </b>- The higher the number of validators, the more decentralized a network is considered.
-According to an article published by Hackermoon in March 2021, Ethereum has about 4,021 validator nodes, compared to Solano that has 1087 [Solanobeach.io], and Binance Smart Chain which only has 21 [Binance.org].
+According to an article published by Hackermoon in March 2021, Ethereum has about 3,481 validator nodes [[Etherscan](https://etherscan.io/nodetracker#)], compared to Solano that has 1087 [[Solanobeach.io](https://solanabeach.io/)], and Binance Smart Chain which only has 21 [[Binance.org](https://docs.binance.org/smart-chain/validator/guideline.html)].
 Ethereum here is far more decentralized than both of these, however this also makes the Ethereum slower.
 <br><br>

-<b>Active Wallet Addresses </b>- According to data gathered from Bitinfocharts.com in Sept, 2021, Ethereum had approx 723,00 active wallet addresses in a 24 hour span.
+<b>Active Wallet Addresses </b>- According to data gathered from Bitinfocharts in Sept, 2021, Ethereum had approx 723,00 active wallet addresses in a 24 hour span.
 Compared to other cryptocurrency at the exact same time, Bitcoin had 751,000, Litecoin had 308,000, Bitcoin Cash had 79,000, and Dogecoin had 45,486.
-It was difficult to find a comparison of this data with multiple currencies within the same relevant time period.
+It was difficult to find a comparison of this data with multiple currencies within the same relevant time period.  [[BitInfoCharts.com](https://bitinfocharts.com/)]
 <br><br>

 ## How is your company performing relative to competitors in the same domain?